 Most days, mint is just a flavor that finds me only after it has been confined to little pebble-shaped sugar pellets or entombed inside globs of unnaturally blue, inedible paste.
 It can be hard to remember that mint is actually a living, green plant and not just the chemical dream of some mouthwash product developer.

-Mints — as in the wide variety of live mint plants thriving throughout the world — are hardy, versatile herbs.
-Their flavors are far from uniform, and the sensation of eating a piece a fresh mint is a far cry from from the sensation of Standard Issue Toothpaste.
+Mints—as in the wide variety of live mint plants thriving throughout the world—are hardy, versatile herbs.
+Their flavors are far from uniform, and the sensation of eating a piece of fresh mint is a far cry from the sensation of Standard Issue Toothpaste.

 After much observation and several taste tests, these are the impressions I've formed of the kinds of mints I'm growing, from spearmint to orange mint to peppermint.

-Spearmint looks the most like The Classic Mint, if such a mint exists.
+Spearmint looks the most like the classic mint if such a mint exists.
 The leaves are a bright, vibrant green with spiky edges.
-The texture of of the leaves is crinkled and wrinkled like the skin of an alligator.
+The texture of the leaves is crinkled and wrinkled like the skin of an alligator.
 The taste is not at all sweet.
 It tastes like greenery that's been laced with tingling, numbing superpowers.
 It's refreshing.
 It's what I would want topping an ice-cold lemonade in the summertime.